AliceO2Group/QualityControl/README.md

 ## Data Sampling

 The Data Sampling provides the possibility to sample data in DPL workflows, based on certain conditions ( 5% randomly, when payload is greater than 4234 bytes, etc.).
 The job of passing the right data is done by a data processor called `Dispatcher`.
-A desired data stream is specified in form of Data Sampling Policies, configured by JSON structures.
-Please refer to the main [Data Sampling readme](https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/README.md#data-sampling) for more detailed information.
+A desired data stream is specified in the form of Data Sampling Policies, defined in the QC JSON configuration file.
+Please refer to the main [Data Sampling readme](https://github.com/AliceO2Group/AliceO2/blob/dev/Framework/Core/README.md#data-sampling) for more details.

-Data Sampling is used by Quality Control to feed tasks with data.
-Below, an exemplary usage in configuration file is presented.
+Data Sampling is used by Quality Control to feed the tasks with data.
+Below we present an example of a configuration file.
 It instructs Data Sampling to provide a QC task with 10% randomly selected data that has the header `{"ITS", "RAWDATA", 0}`.
 The data will be accessible inside the QC task by the binding `"raw"`.
 ```json
 {
   "qc": {